MeerzaA/DSCI551_Project/README.md

 Install Node libraries:
 `npm install firebase` | `npm install firebase-tools` `npm install -g @angular/cli` | `npm install axios` | `npm install bootstrap`

+To launch the web app locally, open a terminal, cd into /WebApp/hosting/ and do: `ng serve,` then go to http://localhost:4200/home

 <h3 align="center">Webapp Query Instructions</h3>
-Our web app queries our 2 Firebase real-time databases; our search queries are limited to what is included in our database.
+Our web app queries are limited to what is in our Firebase real-time databases.

 Here are some sample queries you can type in the search bar.

-**Zipcode: ** `46184`, `18974`, `33701`
+**Zipcode:** `46184`, `18974`, `33701`

 **Business Name: ** `IHOP`, `Starbucks`, `Einstein Bros.
 Bagels`

-To launch the web app locally, open a terminal, cd into /WebApp/hosting/ and do: `ng serve,` then go to http://localhost:4200/home

 <h2 align="center">File Structure</h2>